Income investors run for cover as dependable UK dividends in jeopardy

 "The market is pricing in the fact that these dividends will ultimately prove to be unsustainable."

-Oil majors Royal Dutch Shell (RDSa.L) and BP (BP.L) are both on dividend yields of 7 percent -- well above the FTSE 100 average of 3.89 -- indicating concerns are being priced in.
+Oil majors Royal Dutch Shell and BP are both on dividend yields of 7 percent -- well above the FTSE 100 average of 3.89 -- indicating concerns are being priced in.

-Investors raised doubts about the viability of high dividend payouts from GSK (GSK.L) and AstraZeneca (AZN.L) after disappointing results and a drug trial failure threw the respective companies’ dividend strategies into question.
+Investors raised doubts about the viability of high dividend payouts from GSK and AstraZeneca after disappointing results and a drug trial failure threw the respective companies’ dividend strategies into question.

 Both firms have dividend yields above their sector average, and payouts are already eroding.
 The healthcare sector paid out 35 percent less in the second quarter this year than Q2 2016, data from Capita Asset Services showed.